City-of-Helsinki/helsinki-design-system/site/README.md

 ## Troubleshooting
 - **Site build fails with error #11903 COMPILATION or something similar**.
 Gatsby's cache might not be in sync with the source files due to a checkout (chancing branches, etc.)
   **Solution:** Run `$(npm bin)/gatsby clean` or manually remove .cache folder to clean up cache files.
 Then try to run the build again.

+- **Development: A new local component is not available when trying to import from the hds-react in the site**:
+  - Review that all component exports exist in hds-react package
+  - Remove old build folders from package-folders
+  - Run ```bash yarn build``` in the root folder of the repository.
+This will build the local libraries into root node_modules as installed libraries.